pgreenland/sbts-boot-from-SSD/README.md

 the SD disk to the new partion and change the boot sequence.

 Once rebooted you will have booted from SSD.
-The approach taken here avoids the problem that existed at the time of writing whereby the Jetson Xavier AGX won't boot from SSD without addition steps involving some flashing.
+The approach taken here avoids the problem that existed at the time of writing whereby the Jetson Xavier AGX won't boot from SSD without addition steps.